nathanbumpus/Trinity-2.8.4-Marconi/data.md

 ./fastq-dump.2.9.4 --outdir /home/nbumpus/shrimp/raw_reads/ --defline-seq '@$sn[_$rn]/$ri' --split-files /home/nbumpus/ncbi/public/sra/SRR4341162.sra
 ./fastq-dump.2.9.4 --outdir /home/nbumpus/shrimp/raw_reads/ --defline-seq '@$sn[_$rn]/$ri' --split-files /home/nbumpus/ncbi/public/sra/SRR4341161.sra
 ```
 <p>Repeat these steps for the SRA lobster data or any other SRA data set you want to work with from NCBI.
-If instead you want to download data from ENA you can do so directly from their website <a href="https://www.ebi.ac.uk/ena/browse/download" target="_blank">ENA website</a></p>
+If instead you want to download data from ENA you can do so directly from their website <a href="https://www.ebi.ac.uk/ena/browse/download" target="_blank">ENA website</a>.
+Once we have our data we can move on to cleaning up the data before building the assembly [Data Quality](dataqc.md).</p>

 <h2 align="center">Table of Contents</h2>
 * [Home](README.md)